edhowland/viper/README.md

 # The next commands lines assume that the programs charm, vish and viper and ivsh
 # are in your $PATH
 # This command will create the folder structure unde ~/.config/vish
+# It also gives you a ~/.config/vish/rc from a template to get you started with
+# additional customizations
 charm  config create
 # Run this command to check out the current status of your Viper environment
 # It will helpfully list other charm commands to run